briancheruiyot11/Code-Challenge-1/README.md

 ## Author
-Created by Brian Cheruiyot to support Kenyan learners and beginners in practicing JavaScript in simple, practical, and meaningful ways.
+Created by Brian Cheruiyot to support learners and beginners in practicing JavaScript in simple, practical, and meaningful ways.

 ## License
 ### MIT License